 I like the current storage I’m using for my stamp pads so I left them on the bookshelf shown in the first picture.
 That holds several items and tools that I reach for frequently.
 Both of these sit within reach of my chair while I’m scrapping and I have found it to be very convenient which keeps distractions to a minimum.
 I don’t have to stop in the middle of a project to search for what I want to use next.
 It also makes it easy to put everything back where it belongs as soon as I’m finished with it.

-I hope that this gave you some organizing ideas or inspiration for you to organize some of your most used products and tools.
+I hope that this gave you some rolling cart organization ideas or inspiration for you to organize some of your most used products and tools.
 If you have any questions about my work area or storage, please leave a comment or send me an email.
 If you have something that works really well, I would love to hear about that, too.

 I’m glad you stopped by, please check back soon!